mbcarruthers/imageserver/README.md

 Look into seeing if it would be possible to only accept certain formats.
 May in the admin UI or something.

-See if this type of thing would be compatable with Lura.
+See if this type of thing would be compatible with Lura.